gdoy1/CFB_Reticulated/README.md

 ## Usage

-The dashboard can be accessed to gather specific information from the prescribing data by running th>
+The dashboard can be accessed to gather specific information from the prescribing data by running unning the run.py file and accessing the dashboard using  the following the url http://127.0.0.1:5000/dashboard/home/

 ![image](/imgD.png)